-The Contractor shall appoint a Safety Representative (holding at least a foreman position) to oversee all contract work at CSU.
+It is the responsibility of all contractors to appoint a Safety Representative (holding at least a foreman position), to oversee all contract work at Cleveland State University.
 The foreman will perform daily job inspections and correct any unsafe conditions.
 It is the contractor's responsibility to train all of their employees on all relevant safety issues.
-The foreman must investigate any accident and report to the CSU Project Manager and Department of Environmental Health & Safety.
+The foreman must investigate any accident and report to the CSU Project Manager and Director of Environmental Health & Safety.